The Word Problem for Finitary Automaton Groups

-Then, we need states that check whether the first $N$ letters are either $\bot$ or $\top$ and, if this is the case, act like $\sigma$ (from \autoref{fct:defSigma}) on the $(N + 1)$-th letter.
-Otherwise, they will go to the identity state as a \enquote{fail} state.
-For this, we use the states $\{ \sigma_n \mid 0 \leq n \leq n \} \subseteq Q$ together with the transitions
+Then, for every $r \in R$, we define a state $r_N$ that check whether the first $N$ letters are either $\bot$ or $\top$ and, if this is the case, goes to $r = r_0$ afterwards (i.\,e.\ it acts like $r$ starting from the $(N + 1)$-th letter).
+Otherwise, it will go to the identity state as a \enquote{fail} state.
+For this, we use the states $\{ r_n \mid 0 < n \leq N, r \in R \} \subseteq Q$ together with the transitions

 See \autoref{fig:sigmaPart} for a graphical representation.
 By construction, we obtain for all $0 \leq n \leq N$ the cross diagram